DEV Community

 Configure the AWS Network Firewall

-This article primarily focuses on configuring the Network Baseline and the necessary routing to use Network Firewall.
-At a high level, AWS Network Firewall is a managed service that allows you to protect your network by filtering traffic to and from your VPCs.
+This article primarily focuses on configuring the base network architecture and the routing required to use Network Firewall.
+But at a high level, AWS Network Firewall is a managed service that allows you to protect your network by filtering traffic to and from your VPCs.
 It provides a stateful firewall and intrusion detection and prevention system that can be deployed inline with your network traffic, inspecting and filtering packets in real time.

 1. In the Firewall, enable Alert and Flow logging, and configure CloudWatch as the log destination by creating the necessary log groups.